Christopher P. Stief

 4. Mergers & Acquisitions: Chris’s restrictive covenant practice frequently intersects with merger and acquisition activities.
 His M&A related practice includes: (a) drafting restrictive covenants for inclusion in purchase agreements, (b) developing non-compete and restrictive covenant and retention agreements for key employees following closing of a transaction, (c) assessment of assignability and successor enforcement rights for restrictive covenant agreements previously entered into by employees with acquisition targets or previously acquired companies, (d) litigation seeking to enforce sale-of-business covenants, (e) risk assessment and strategy formulation for third parties recruiting employees out of a competitor's pending acquisition target, (f) litigation relating to alleged employee “raids” of a recently acquired workforce, and (g) advising companies on implementation of effective restrictive covenant and asset protection programs to help position a company for potential acquisition, venture capital investment, or private equity financing.

-Chris is "AV" Peer Review Rated by Martindale-Hubbell, was ranked as a Notable Practitioner in Pennsylvania by Chambers USA in 2015-2017, and has been selected for inclusion in Who's Who Legal USA – Management Labour & Employment by the researchers at the International Who's Who publication.
+Chris is "AV" Peer Review Rated by Martindale-Hubbell, was ranked as a Notable Practitioner in Pennsylvania by Chambers USA since 2015, and has been selected for inclusion in Who's Who Legal USA – Management Labour & Employment by the researchers at the International Who's Who publication.
 In 2017 and various prior years, he was listed as a Pennsylvania Super Lawyer.
 Chris is a past Co-Chair of both the Philadelphia Bar Association and the Delaware County Bar Association Labor & Employment Law Committee.
 Chris serves on the Board of Directors of the International Employers Forum, a non-profit organization with chapters in the U.S. and Europe dedicated to providing education and networking opportunities for legal and human resources professionals whose organizations employ workers globally.
 He is a founder and co-leader of the Fisher Phillips Financial Services Recruitment Litigation Conference, a well-established participatory conference focusing on issues relevant to restrictive covenant litigation among broker-dealers, private wealth management firms, Registered Investment Advisors (RIA), private banks and insurance carrier distribution networks and agencies.
 Conferences have been held since 2003, and topics addressed have ranged from raiding to FINRA and SEC regulations, and application of the Protocol for Broker Recruiting.

 Honors & Leadership